 318 Elkin Creek Mill Rd., Elkin, NC 28621

 Elkin Creek Vineyard is tucked away off the main roads in what seems like its own little world, surrounded by trees with nothing but the sound of the bubbling creek off in the distance.
 Visiting always provides a welcomed break from the everyday hustle and bustle.
 After a tasting there’s so much to explore on the property, including the vineyard’s namesake, Elkin Creek, a tree swing, and a historic mill.
-I suggest visiting on a Sunday when they’re serving their brick oven pizzas that are made-to-order and worth every single calorie.
+We suggest visiting on a Sunday when they’re serving their made-to-order brick oven pizzas.
 If you want to make a weekend trip out of your visit, there are a few creek-side cabins on the property that are available for rent.

 450 Groce Rd., Ronda, NC 28670